 The State of Colima in Mexico has the annual “Todos Los Santos” fair to promote commercial development, culture, family values, and social responsibility.

-The launch of a mobile app comes hand in hand with the need for users to have information on the events of the fair was the context of Facebook or the official page of the fair.
+The launch of a mobile app comes hand in hand with users’ need to have information on the fair’s events was the context of Facebook or the official page of the fair.

 - My Role — Product Designer Lead

 - Estimate product cost & time frame effort.

 The first challenge presented to us is understanding how we can offer a valuable product that can compete with Facebook as the main source of user consultation about the fair events and the increasing social sharing behavior of users.

 The second challenge was the time frame limit to execute the project before the start date of the fair and with enough time for the app’s marketing campaign and promotion.

 We dive into a series of hypotheses based on interviews with Stakeholders and experiences from past fairs and continue to validate some of these assumptions.
 We decided to go with surveys instead of field studies due to time limitations.